JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Separate trend page for expanded view of a trend and the posts containing those hashtags, this should just be a search query for posts containing that word if the user clicks the trend
 - If the user clicks on show more it should open a separate page with just the trends #DONE
 - The div on the side should not be shown if the url is /trends #DONE
 - Posts starting with # in post.content should be blue #DONE
+- Make the trends be a global context like the user list so that I can access them from the create post and trends components
+- When typing, if a word starts with # we should get recommendations like for users with @
 - Clicking on them should open the search query for that trend